 When the vehicle is started, the passenger airbag status indicator symbol for on and off will light for several seconds as a system check.
 Then, after several more seconds, the status indicator on or off symbol will light to let you know the status of the front passenger frontal airbag.

 When the front passenger frontal airbag is manually turned off using the airbag on-off switch on the side of the instrument panel, the off symbol will come on and stay on as a reminder that the airbag has been turned off.
 This light will go off when the airbag has been turned on.
 See Airbag On-Off Switch on page 3-25 for more information, including important safety information.

-If the front passenger frontal airbag is turned off for a person who is not in a risk group identified by the national government, that person will not have the extra protection of an airbag.
+If the front outboard passenger frontal airbag is turned off for a person who does not belong to a category indicated in this manual, that person will not have the extra protection of an airbag.
 In a crash, the airbag will not be able to inflate and help protect the person sitting there.
-Do not turn off the passenger frontal airbag unless the person sitting there is in a risk group identified by the national government.